oscarkremer/mentor-optimization/README.md

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make kinematics` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands like `make kinematics` or `make genetic` ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   └── processed      <- The final, canonical data sets for modeling.The original, immutable data dump.
+    │   └── results        <- The folder to save .csv files with the performance of the model.
     │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.